 WebMD Health Experts and Community

 Talk to health experts and other people like you in WebMD's Communities.
 It's a safe forum where you can create or participate in support groups and discussions about health topics that interest you.

 Got a health question?
 Get answers provided by leading organizations, doctors, and experts.

-WebMD explains different types of congenital heart disease in infants, children and adults.
+WebMD explains the different types of heart disease.